Storm Bert map: Where and when the UK will be hit by snow and wind after Met Office issued weather warning - ExBulletin

 Your support makes all the difference.CloseRead More

-The Met Office has warned Britons to brace for rain, wind and snow over the weekend as Storm Burt sweeps across the country.
+The Met Office has warned people to prepare for rain, wind and snow over the weekend, with a dangerous weather warning in place for Sunday as Storm Butte sweeps across the country.

-Weather warnings are in place every day until Sunday, including a more severe amber warning, as the country braces for winter weather after temperatures plummeted earlier this week.
+After temperatures plummeted earlier this week, weather warnings were issued throughout the weekend as thick snow, heavy rain and winds exceeding 80 miles per hour lashed the country.

-The majority of parts of the UK will be under at least one weather warning over the next few days, with Scotland and northern England expected to be the most affected.
+Two more severe yellow warnings were issued on Saturday for heavy snowfall of up to 40cm engulfing Scotland and England, causing severe travel disruptions, but authorities later warned the worst was yet to come.

 Open image from gallery